-- For BBFE resources and EOH contact info, click the blood drop tab on the far right of the I-Connect home page. - Call Care Connections 24/7 at 336-231-0933 for assistance with BBFE exposures during or after business hours.
+- For EOH contact info and BBFE resources, on the I-Connect homepage click the blood drop tab on the far right side of the page (if applicable). - Call Care Connections with 24/7 availability at 336-231-0933 for assistance with BBFE questions.